sumguytho/spider/notes.md

  - stack map frames are used a hint and can be removed without any functional consequences
  - the class version of 49.0 is actually correct and all stack map frames are simply fake

+## What my initial stack map frame logic looked like
+- A frame is fully contained within StackMapTable but offsetDelta points beyond the bytecode:
+- - If it's a kind of same_frame it can be omitted entirely, all following frames can be omitted as well.
+It's OVEREXTENDED_STACK_MAP_FRAME.
+- - If it's some other kind of frame its offsetDelta needs to be corrected and the frame itself should be traversed (EDIT: as it later turned out, it was never actually traversed outside of dry run).
+Following frames will be omitted.
+It's OVEREXTENDED_STACK_MAP_FRAME.
+- A frame breaches StackMapTable:
+- - This can't be a valid frame.
+It's STACK_MAP_FRAME_PADDING.
+- A frame is correct but its offsetDelta is 0xffff:
+- - The frame is invalid and shouldn't be traversed.
+There may be valid frames left in the table.
+It's DUPLICATE_STACK_MAP_FRAME.

 # Outer class null check in FabricMC Enigma

 com/threerings/tudey/config/TagConfig declares com/threerings/tudey/config/a its inner class and doesn't provide outer class for it.
 According to Java SE 20 JVMS 4.7.6. this can be valid: